 At the Lillian Marrero branch of the Free Library, Irma and her family receive help on the weekends to fill out housing applications and FEMA requests at a pop-up evacuee crisis center set up by local community leaders and activists.
 Here, Irma has made friends with the other evacuees and bonded with them about their situation.

-The factory where Paco worked provided them with some cash to buy food and survive in the weeks after the storm.
-But in the landscape of dullness that Maria had left in its wake, Paco decided to leave to Philadelphia.
+The factory where Jurabe worked provided them with some cash to buy food and survive in the weeks after the storm.
+But in the landscape of dullness that Maria had left in its wake, Jurabe decided to leave to Philadelphia.
 He believed a better life awaited them there, and his stepmother and her relatives already lived and worked there.
 There was nothing to lose.

 Irma and their teenage son and daughter, Alexis and Alejandra, arrived shortly after Christmas.
 “It’s been malo, malo, malo,” Irma declares. bad, bad bad.
 That’s how she describes her family’s move to Philadelphia.
 “I spend every day looking to go to sleep and then to wake up and repeat the same the next day.”

 Her family was one of the lucky few who got compensation while still in Puerto Rico for the hurricane’s damages, but the cash was not anywhere close enough to cover what they had lost.
 Irma saved those $2,000, and the money was used to pay rent.
 The funds have by now dwindled.

 Jurabe was employed at U-Haul in January.
 He has managed to cut down commute costs, since one of their next-door neighbors takes him to work every day.
 However, a pinched nerve in his leg is causing him constant distress and pain, a malady greatly induced by the chronic stress and the time he spent sleeping on the floor.
 Irma has pain in the shoulders, and is suffering from muscles spasms and tensions.
 When she is not looking for housing, she is in physical therapy.